Manchick0/Packaged/README.md

 Just like that we send a **GET** request to [a website](https://example.com), await the result, and if the response is `ok`, print it to the console.
 Simple, yet effective!

-The `Response#text` method we used returns the body of the response of a literal string.
+The `Response#text` method we used returns the body of the response as a literal string.
 As you can already tell, this is **not** something you'd want to do often.
 You'd rather want to deserialize the body into some sort of object that you can work with.
 Luckily, `Response` has us covered with its `parse` method.
 It takes in a `Function` of type `<String, T>` and returns whatever the function does (`T`).
 This is similar to the `json` method in JS, but a lot more generic due to the absence of a built-in JSON library in Java.
 You can however use a third-party library, such as [Gson](https://github.com/google/gson), to deserialize the string.

 ```java
 public static void main(String[] args) {